AnthonyBytes/reading-notes/README.md

 ## **What is growth mindset?**

-It's being open to learning through challenges and failures, and understanding that these will lead to opportunities to grow.
+It's being open to learning through challenges and failures, and understanding that these will lead to growth.

 - Understand that it's *supposed to be difficult* and you will *get it eventually*.